Soham murders: Arrest

 Having discovered the children's clothes at Soham Village College, police decided to arrest Huntley and Carr.
 Both were arrested on suspicion of abduction and murder at 4:30 a.m. on 17 August.
 Investigators had stated on 7 August they strongly believed the children had been abducted, and announced their strong suspicions that both girls had been murdered on this date.

 During initial questioning, Huntley refused to answer questions and appeared evasive, confused, and emotionally detached, occasionally drooling during police attempts to question him in an effort to feign mental illness.
 This left police with no option but to refer Huntley to a mental hospital to undergo an extensive psychological evaluation.

 By contrast, Carr quickly confessed to detectives she had lied about her whereabouts and her partner's actions on 4 August as, shortly before she had returned to Soham from Grimsby three days later, Huntley had claimed to her in a phone call to have seen the two girls shortly before their disappearance, admitting: "The thing is, Maxine, they came in our house!"
-According to Carr, Huntley then informed her the children had entered their home in order that Wells could stanch her nosebleed.
+According to Carr, Huntley then informed her the children had entered their home in order that Wells could staunch her nosebleed.
 He then claimed to her Chapman had sat on their bed as he had helped Wells control the bleeding from her nose before both girls had left their home.
 Referencing one of the 1998 rapes he had committed but had earlier claimed to her to have been falsely accused of in this phone call, Huntley then began voicing concerns as to again being falsely accused of involvement on this occasion, also claiming his previous arrest had caused him to suffer a nervous breakdown.
 She had therefore later agreed to concoct a false story with her partner to support his version of events.

 After being informed of the discovery of the children's bodies and the evidence of Huntley's guilt, including his fingerprints being recovered from the bin in which the children's clothes had been found, Carr burst into tears, shouting: "No!
 He can't have been!
 It can't have been!
 He hasn't done it!"
 Despite these revelations, Carr initially remained emotionally attached to Huntley and professed her belief in his innocence to both the police and her family.